xzhang03/NidaqGUI/Configs/Readme.md

 nicfg.scoptophotometry.cycle = 30;
 ```

 Opto pulse width.
 This corresponds to T3 above.
 This step will alter the pulse width from the photometry length (6 ms default) to the opto pulse width, and change it back when photometry is back.
+The max value is 20 ms.
 ```matlab
 nicfg.scoptophotometry.pulsewidth = 10;
 ```